*Updated 12/24 to include Polaroid Lovers

 And I don’t want to lose my faith in you, Cause sometimes I don’t have a clue – “Come Around”

-4. World on the Ground (2020)
+5. World On The Ground (2020)

-4. World on the Ground (2020)
+5. World On The Ground (2020)

-In fact, much of World on the Ground could easily slide onto prior releases.
+In fact, much of World On The Ground could easily slide onto prior releases.
 Songs like “Pay It No Mind” and “Little Satchel” hearken back to Jarosz’s first two albums while songs like “Hometown” and “Orange and Blue” channel the refined intimacy of Build Me Up From Bones.

-Despite the overly familiar feeling permeating much of the album, World on the Ground does manage to distinguish itself from the rest of Jarosz’s catalog via a pair of amped-up anthems: “Johnny,” and “Empty Square.”
+Despite the overly familiar feeling permeating much of the album, World On The Ground does manage to distinguish itself from the rest of Jarosz’s catalog via a pair of amped-up anthems: “Johnny,” and “Empty Square.”
 The former is a welcome breath of fresh air and finds Jarosz channeling her inner ‘90s alt-rocker and features one of her most intriguing chord progressions to date.

-Still, World on the Ground spends most of its runtime referencing the rest of Jarosz’s work—of course, with a catalog as potent as hers, that’s hardly a bad thing.
+Still, World On The Ground spends most of its runtime referencing the rest of Jarosz’s work—of course, with a catalog as potent as hers, that’s hardly a bad thing.

 The Book of Right On (Highlights):